Revised SCLP-simplex Algorithm with Application to Large-Scale Fluid Processing Networks: Computational Results

 \subsection{LP discretization}

-We model only the most common case of the problem (\ref{eqn.PWSCLP}) where $F$ and $d$ are empty arrays.
-Naive discretization may produce a quadratic number of unnecessary non-zeros in the LP problem.
-Here we show a much more efficient discretization method allowing to obtain an approximate solution of SCLP by regular LP solvers.
+Naive discretization may produce a quadratic number of unnecessary non-zero coefficients in the LP problem.
+Here we show a much more efficient discretization method to obtain an approximate solution of SCLP by regular LP solvers.

 We consider a uniform time partition $0=t_0, \dots, t_N=T$, where $N$ is the number of intervals and for $n=1,\dots,N:$ $t_n = t_{n-1} + \tau, \tau = T/N$.
 For each time interval $n=1,\dots,N$ we define a vector of discrete controls $u[n]$ and state variables $x[n] $.
 Then the discretizition of problem (\ref{eqn.PWSCLP}) without $F$ and $d$ can be represented as: